MarcoStb1993/robot_statemachine/statemachine_additions/README.md

     <node pkg="tf" type="static_transform_publisher" name="base_footprint_reverse" args="0 0 0 3.1415 0 0 (arg robot_frame) $(arg robot_frame)_reverse 10" />
 ```

 Replace the dots with the usual parameters for the navigation stack.
+Both packages share the same parameters but for the robot base frame.
 To use a particular
 navigation stack, initiate it like in this [tutorial](http://wiki.ros.org/navigation/Tutorials/SendingSimpleGoals)
 and call the action for forward movement with "move_base" and for reverse movement
 with "move_base_reverse".